SirAnthony/luadoko/README.md

-luadoko
+Luadoko
 =======

-C++ library to wrap lua classes
+C++ library to bind classes to lua